-Mark Birtles completed both his BA in English Literature and Sociology as well as his MA in Writing for Performance and Publication at the University of Leeds in the UK.
+Mark Birtles completed both his BA in English Literature and Sociology and his MA in Writing for Performance and Publication at the University of Leeds in the UK.
 He then pursued a career in writing, contributing to several UK-based music publications, before relocating to Japan in 2008.
-In Tokyo, he co-founded an event and dual-language online music media company and has written freelance for outlets such as The Japan Times newspaper and the Japan National Tourism Organisation.
-After gaining this real-world experience, he has returned to academia to pursue his interest in the theoretical side of digital content creation and consumption.
+In Tokyo, he co-founded an event and online dual-language music media company and has created online content for outlets such as The Japan Times newspaper and the Japan National Tourism Organization.
+He then decided to move into academia and use this experience to teach and to pursue his doctoral studies at the University of Bath (UK).

-Birtles, M. J. (2018, December) The usefulness of online grammar check tools for strategic learning in advanced L2 students.
-In Y. Watanabe (Chair), Outcomes and implications of an EMI programme: Accents, learning strategies and career prospects.
+・Birtles, MJ (2018, December) The usefulness of online grammar check tools for strategic learning in advanced L2 students.
+In Y. Watanabe (Chair), Outcomes and implications of an EMI program: Accents, learning strategies and career prospects.
 Symposium conducted at the 43rd National Conference, the Japanese Association for Asian Englishes, Tokyo, Japan.